 I’d heard of Stardust@Home, this remarkable NASA project, that had gotten people to look at images of dust grains brought back from comet Wild 2 [rhymes with “build”].
 And I figured that if people had wanted to look at images of dust grains then surely people would want to look at images of Galaxies.
 So I got together some programmers and a few months later the site was launched.

-MK: The pictures of the dust grains in Stardust@Home were black-and-white, right?
+can i buy prednisone over the counter in usa MK: The pictures of the dust grains in Stardust@Home were black-and-white, right?

 CL: They were these horrible grainy images of small specks of dust.
 They were really not sexy at all.
 But there were tens of thousands of people willing to look at really dull images because of the science that they could get out of them.